 Most items are sold easily.
 Occasionally, a buyer may receive an item that doesn't match the listing description and open an eBay Buyer Protection case.
-In this case, you'll receive a returned item and refund the buyer.
+In this case, the buyer will return the item to you and you'll refund the buyer.

 Note: This information will help you if you have an eBay Buyer Protection case.
 If you've opted in to the eBay managed return process, the steps and time frames for receiving a returned item and refunding a buyer are different.
 Learn more about using the managed return process.

 Receiving a returned item

 If you reach an agreement with the buyer for a refund, the buyer should ship the item back to you.

 If the buyer asked us to review an eBay Buyer Protection case for an item not matching the listing description, and we determine that the buyer is owed a refund, we'll put the case on hold for 10 days and ask the buyer to ship the item back to you.